GeorgeSittas/Rails-Blog/README.md

 ### Installing Yarn

-To see if Yarn is already installed in your system, run the following comamnd:
+To see if Yarn is already installed in your system, run the following command:

 ```
 $ yarn --version